nonwiz/nonwiz/about.md

 ### Facts

 * I don't believe in pronounces.
 * Google sucks so do their frameworks! (esp.
-Angular, even the original founder worked on a new one Qwik, using jsx as well.)
+Angular, even the original founder worked on a new one Qwik, using jsx as well.) 😂
+* Accidentally override one of my git repo, if you're using --orphan, make sure to remote the original remote first before doing anything silly like me.

 ### Things I sucked at